Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "I don’t know."
 Yan shrugged his huge shoulders.
 "I just feel it.
 Since we came down the mountain, every tribe has two or three young redcrests now, the hunting here is very rich…"

 He wasn’t saying something, and Ferd realized that might not have been a thing he would have noticed, before.
-He wasn’t ever stupid, but, well...he hadn’t really been smart, either.
+He wasn’t ever stupid, but, well... he hadn’t really been smart, either.
 That changed along with everything else.
 He could feel *that* more strongly than his own huge muscles, which was saying something; walking upright felt stranger now, with his legs being forced wider apart.
 He could even feel his own back moving across itself!
 Distracting.

 "There’s something else you want to say."